We stand with First Nations families and communities

 What can we do as allies to be supportive?

 - Acknowledge the traditional custodians of the land where you live and work, learn the traditional name/s of these places and encourage your family members, friends and colleagues to do the same.
-You can find out whose country you are on here

 - Participate in truth-telling - be informed by First Nations voices about the history of our country.
 Share what you learn with your family and friends.
 Acknowledging the truth of our past is an important step in moving forward together.